JonnyGamer/Tolkien/README.md

 					and there was mighty little left for supper, and less for breakfast.

-There they all
+There they all sat
-	sat glum
+	glum.
-	sat wet
+	wet.
-	sat muttering,
+	muttering.
 Oin and Gloin went on
 	trying to light the fire
 	quarrelling about it.